appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 #### Date

-The date column type displays formatted date and time information.
+The date column type allows you to set up custom formatting options for date and time information.
+You can format and display the date using the Date Format and Display Format properties.

+* The **Date Format** property specifies how incoming date data should be interpreted.
+For example, lets say that the incoming date data is in the format `YYYY-MM-DD HH:mm` but the Date Format property is set to `DD/MM/YYYY`.
+In this case, the app would not be able to properly interpret the date information and would display an evaluation error.

+* The **Display Format** property specifies how the date information should be displayed to the user.
+For example, if the incoming date data is in the format `YYYY-MM-DD` but the Display Format property is set to `DD/MM/YYYY`, the date information would be displayed to the user in the desired format of `DD/MM/YYYY`.

+It's important to ensure that both properties are set correctly to handle and display date and time information in your app.
 For more information on handling dates, read about the [Datepicker widget](/reference/widgets/datepicker).

 #### Icon button